 Chapter 13 bankruptcy is a reorganization of your debt involving a repayment plan where you pay an agreed-upon amount for three to five years, and if you fulfill this debt, the dischargeable debts will be settled and erased from your credit.

-The federal government requirements that you complete a credit counseling requirement before you file bankruptcy and a financial management course before you can receive your bankruptcy discharge.
+The federal government requirements that you complete a credit counseling requirement before you file bankruptcy and a financial management course before you can receive your bankruptcy discharge from counseling organizations approved by the U.S. Trustee Program.
 These online courses are designed so that you can get a better grasp of your financial life in your path towards a fresh start.

 Before we dig into the downside, it is important to look at the benefits of filing for bankruptcy, whether you file for Chapter 7 or Chapter 13.